 The study medicine and any study-related procedures are covered at no cost.
 Participants do not need health insurance to take part.

-However, if you are considering joining or having your child join Part B of this study, you should talk with your insurance company about its payment policy for standard medical care given during a research study, including any treatment needed for possible side effects from the study.
+However, if you are considering joining Part B of this study, you should talk with your insurance company about its payment policy for standard medical care given during a research study, including any treatment needed for possible side effects from the study.
 If your insurance company does not pay, you may be billed for those charges.

 Is this helpful?